ClojureBridge/community-docs/docs/clojure/def.md

 author: yokolet
 ---

-In other languages, a variable assignement looks like `var myvar = "something"`, `@myvar = "something"`, or `String myVar = "something"`.
+In other languages, a variable assignment looks like `var myvar = "something"`, `@myvar = "something"`, or `String myVar = "something"`.

-Clojure does a bit different way.
-Besides, Clojure doesn't call it the variable assignment.
-It is *var binding*, and whose idea is a bit different from assignement in other languages.
+Clojure does things in a different way.
+First, Clojure doesn't call it a variable assignment.
+It is a *var binding*, and this idea is a bit different from assignment in other languages.

-In Clojure, syntax is `(def var-name var-value)`.
+In Clojure, the syntax is `(def var-name var-value)`.

 {% highlight clojure %}
 user=> (def my-number 234)